 In some cases, if you have unpaid income taxes three or more years prior to the date of your bankruptcy filing, you may be able to have the debts discharged.
 (Here are five ways to make doing taxes less painful.)
 But with more recent income tax obligations you might be out of luck.
 Like student loan debt there are a few cases in which you may be able to convince the judge, but those are the exception, not the rule.
 To get them considered for discharge, you’ll need to complete a very complicated test to prove it.
 You’re also on the hook for other business- or sales-related taxes, too.

 Generally, any debt secured with some form of collateral, like a mortgage, auto loan, or expensive purchase you’ve financed, like a piece of jewelry or major appliance, can’t be discharged in bankruptcy.

 These items you purchased and were paying off still belong to your lender, so you’ll need to give them back or find a way to keep making your payments.
-If you’re declaring bankruptcy, you should be able to stay in your home or drive your car as long as you’re able to make your payments.

 Child support and domestic debt

 Child or spousal support or alimony payments aren’t eligible for bankruptcy discharge.
 It’s considered a legal domestic support obligation as part of one’s divorce proceedings, and won’t hold up in a bankruptcy claim.

 If you’re divorced and your divorce agreement specified that you’re responsible for your ex’s legal fees, credit card debt or other forms of debt, you won’t be able to discharge those in bankruptcy, either.
 One exclusion is debts related to dividing marital property; depending on the state you live in, certain debts may be considered in bankruptcy.
 (Avoid the money mistakes that lead to divorce.)